 - You won’t get rich from one game (unless you are very lucky!) - inventors don’t make much from games unless they have a large number of games on the market or a major hit on their hands.
 With 5-8% royalties on the trade price, it’s not big money until you are selling lots and lots of units!

 - The game MUST be FUN to play - we only develop games which are genuinely fun to play, preferably which offer multi-level play so that players of all abilities can play together on a level playing field.

-- Green Board Games will not sign an NDA (Non Disclosure Agreement).
-This is simply because we may already have a similar themed game in development and we do not ever want to get into any dispute whatsoever as to whose idea came first.
+- People will not sign an NDA (Non Disclosure Agreement).
+This is simply because they may already have a similar themed game in development and they do not ever want to get into any dispute whatsoever as to whose idea came first.
 The only winner in this instance is the legal profession.

 - Protection - before seeking a development partner, make sure you have taken adequate steps for yourself, i.e., copyright protection, filing a Trademark Application for the name of your game or lodging a Patent Application.
 Green Board Games recommend that you fully explore all of these options before taking your next step.
 It may be useful for you to look at the following website which explains what you have to do: http://www.ipo.gov.uk

 - The deal - please consider what you are looking for.

 - Speak to other inventors - there are a lot of people out there who have great experience in these matters, we recommend you talk to them.
 One good place to start is http://www.playtest.co.uk/